 If you're self-employed, you pay both the employee and employer portions of payroll taxes on your self-employment income.
 The employer portion (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.
-Warning: Payroll tax deferral available in 2020 for the employer share of Social Security tax has not been extended to 2021.
-Under the CARES Act, the first half of any deferred 2020 tax is due by Dec.
+Warning: The first half of any 2020 Social Security tax deferred under the CARES Act was due by Dec.
 31, 2021, and the second half is due by Dec.
 31, 2022.

 As a self-employed taxpayer, you may benefit from other above-the-line deductions as well.
-You can deduct 100% of health insurance costs for yourself, your spouse and your dependents, up to your net selfemployment income.
+You can deduct 100% of health insurance costs for yourself, your spouse and your dependents, up to your net self-employment income.
 You also can deduct contributions to a retirement plan and, if you're eligible, an HSA for yourself.
 And you might be able to deduct home office expenses.
 (See page 12.)

-Above-the-line deductions are particularly valuable because they reduce your AGI and, depending on the specific deduction, your modified AGI (MAGI), which are the triggers for certain additional taxes and the phaseouts of many tax breaks.
+Above-the-line deductions are particularly valuable because they reduce your AGI and, depending on the specific deduction, your modified AGI (MAGI).
+AGI and MAGI are important because they're the triggers for certain additional taxes and the phaseouts of many tax breaks.